pragmapilot/z80/README.md

 * 📖[The Complete Spectrum ROM Disassembly](https://spectrumcomputing.co.uk/entry/2000076/Book/The_Complete_Spectrum_ROM_Disassembly) - as the title says, all the ZX Spectrum ROM routines disassembled and explained
 * 🕸️[ZX Basic Manual](https://worldofspectrum.org/ZXBasicManual/) - a useful resource for BASIC programming
 * 🕸️[Sinclair BASIC ](https://worldofspectrum.net/legacy-info/sinclair-basic/) - extensive tool (interpreters, compilers) and documentation (manuals, history, books) information on BASIC
+* 🕸️[Sinclair ZX Spectrum keyboard layout](http://slady.net/Sinclair-ZX-Spectrum-keyboard/layout/) - useful if you need to write some BASIC and you lost your dead-tree copy of the ZX Spectrum manual

 ### 🌐 General